D0nG4667/Career_Accelerator_P4-ML_apps/readme.md

 </table>

 ## Resources
-Here are some ressources you would read to have a good understanding of Streamlit :
+Here are some resources you should read to have a good understanding of Streamlit :
 - [Get started with Streamlit](https://docs.streamlit.io/library/get-started/create-an-app)